BGR / BGRi West Lafayette - Final Details

 When And Where Should I Arrive?

-Boiler Gold Rush participants living in University Residences should arrive at their Residence Hall within their assigned move-in window between Sunday, Aug.
-13 and Tuesday, Aug.
-15 and follow the move-in instructions listed under the Boiler Gold Rush section on this University Residence website.
+Boiler Gold Rush (BGR) participants living in University Residences should arrive at their Residence Hall within their assigned move-in time and date.
+Students will move in between Saturday, Aug.
+10 and Tuesday, Aug.
+13

 What If I Arrive Late?